kikwit/kikwit/README.md

     Calls the next interceptor if any.
 When called in the last `@before` interceptor, this method will call the target action.
 If called in the last `@after` interceptor, the call does nothing.

     The `next()` valid to call in interceptors only.

+- **noEvent(interval)**

+    Signals that there is no server-sent event data to sends to the client.

+    The _interval_ argument specifies the time interval to wait until the next call to generate another event.

 - **redirect(url [, statusCode])**

     Redirects the request by setting a `LOCATION` header.